nopnop2002/esp-idf-mqtt-file/README.md

 Run the following python script on the host side.
 ```
 $ python3 -m pip install paho-mqtt

+$ vi mqtt-file.py
+Set the broker you will use.

 $ python3 mqtt-file.py
 usage python3 mqtt-file.py put path_to_host
 usage python3 mqtt-file.py get path_to_spiffs